 Arctic Light and Life

-From his experience as the first photographer selected to serve in 2007 as the Artist-in-Residence for Gates of the Arctic National Park & Preserve in Alaska, Carl has been fascinated with the Arctic.
+From his experience as the first photographer selected to serve as the Artist-in-Residence for Gates of the Arctic National Park & Preserve in Alaska, Carl has been fascinated with the Arctic.
 Following that residency, he went on five additional trips to the park in the next four years, from autumn on the Noatak River to a winter base camp with a dog team on the North Fork of the Koyukuk River.

 So follow Carl’s efforts on this project as he explores Canada, Greenland, Iceland, Norway, Finland, Sweden and Russia.
-Images will appear in the Arctic gallery on my website, and stories in the Arctic category on my blog.
+Images will appear in the Arctic gallery on the website, and stories in the Arctic category on the blog.
 Where is this project going?
 The goal will be at least to produce a book or series of books over the 10+ years it will take to work on this project, and we expect Carl will find a few things along the way that will be unexpected that may shape the project as it moves along.

 Fieldwork in support of this project: